nding17/PythonGurusGroupProject/README.md

 #### Group name:A+++++               Section: 2

 ### Brief introduction to what we have done
-Here we use the Convolutional Neural Network (CNN) and Keras to build a model to classify images.
-After finishing the model training and testing, a graphical user interface(GUI) is built to facilitate the application of this code trunk.
+Here we use the Convolutional Neural Network (CNN) and Keras to build a model to classify images (code outlined in the file `cnn-model.ipynb`).
+After finishing the model training and testing, a graphical user interface(GUI) is built to facilitate the application of this code trunk (code outlined in the file `GUI.ipynb`).

 ### What is CNN?
 A CNN is a supervised learning technique which needs both input data and target output data to be supplied.
 These are classified by using their labels in order to provide a learned model for future data analysis.